desimetallica/faiss/webapp/README.md

 - In ordere to use this project you need [FAISS](https://github.com/facebookresearch/faiss)
 - Also [keras](https://keras.io/) and [tensorFlow](https://www.tensorflow.org/install/) are needed
-- A MongoDB instance to store images paths you can use one on 10.58.78.229:27017
+- A MongoDB instance to store images paths